 With continued standing, activation of the renin-angiotensin-aldosterone system and ADH secretion cause Na and water retention and increase circulating blood volume.

-Homeostatic mechanisms may be inadequate to restore low BP if afferent, central, or efferent portions of the autonomic reflex arc are impaired by disorders or drugs, if myocardial contractility or vascular responsiveness is depressed, if hypovolemia is present, or if hormonal responses are faulty (see see Causes of Orthostatic Hypotension).
+Homeostatic mechanisms may be inadequate to restore low BP if afferent, central, or efferent portions of the autonomic reflex arc are impaired by disorders or drugs, if myocardial contractility or vascular responsiveness is depressed, if hypovolemia is present, or if hormonal responses are faulty (see Table 4: Causes of Orthostatic Hypotension).